-“I’ve just had my first baby and I’m breastfeeding, but it hurts like hell.
-I pictured breastfeeding to be this special, tender, bonding time with my baby, but I’m finding it really uncomfortable.
+“I’ve just had my first baby and I’m breastfeeding, but why is breastfeeding so painful?
+I pictured breastfeeding to be this special, tender, bonding time with my baby, but I’m finding breastfeeding so painful.
 Is this normal?
 Will it get better over time?”

 Perfectly normal.
 Both you and Bub are learning what to do and how to do it.
 I would suggest seeing a lactation consultant who will be able to check that Bub is latching correctly and can maybe give some other pointers to help ease the discomfort/prevent and damage.